Reviews Report

 The Average Cost of Car Insurance in Washington, D.C.

-The average cost of car insurance in Washington, D.C. is $1,855 per year for a full coverage policy and $704 for a minimum coverage policy, according to 2021 data from Bankrate.com.
-For comparison, the national average car insurance premium is $1,674 for a full coverage policy.
-Drivers in Washington, D.C. pay slightly less for full coverage car insurance than drivers in Maryland ($1,877) but slightly more than drivers in Delaware ($1,775).
+The average cost of car insurance in Washington, D.C., is $1,855 per year for a full coverage policy and $704 for a minimum coverage policy, according to 2021 data from Bankrate.com.
+For comparison, the national average car insurance premium is $1,674 for a full coverage policy and $565 for a minimum coverage policy.
+In general, D.C. drivers pay more for car insurance than they would in some other areas of the country, but there are still ways to save, like considering the car insurance company you choose.

 Top 3 Cheapest Car Insurance Companies in Washington, D.C.